peterjobes/jekyll-now/_posts/2019-07-12-sunderland-5k.md

 The finish line atmosphere is great with lots of the people from the first race having waited around.
 I gave it everything I had left and pushed across for a seven second PB.

-If I'm honest, I should have been quicker.
+If I'm honest, I should've been quicker.
 My legs were tired and my pace during the third and fourth let me down but I'm happy to walk away with another PB.

-It's been six or seven weeks of good results so I'm now going to have a nice and easy week of letting my legs recover – except for track and field on Monday of course.
+It's been six or seven weeks of good results so I'm now going to have a nice and easy week of letting my legs recover – except for track and field on Monday, of course.